 How to Get an Interpol Check?

 Getting an Interpol check is not easy.
 Interpol, as an international organization, does not generally provide individual criminal record checks directly to individuals.
-This is because Interpol primarily supports national law enforcement agencies by facilitating the sharing of data on crime and criminals.
+This is because Interpol primarily supports national law enforcement worldwide by facilitating the sharing of data on crime and criminals.

 There are several reasons why individuals cannot directly apply to Interpol for a background check.
-First, Interpol primarily assists law enforcement agencies in member countries, not individuals.
-Second, data protection laws limit access to such information.
+First, Interpol primarily assists national law enforcement agencies in member countries, not individuals.
+Second, data protection laws limit access to such information from the Interpol website.
 Finally, while Interpol maintains databases of criminal activity, they are provided to law enforcement agencies in member countries with certain restrictions.
-As a result, individuals generally cannot directly access this information from Interpol.

 Interpol Clearance Certificate